Taxpayer Relief Act of 1997 (TRA 97)

-My 1098-T form doesn’t have a Social Security number – why?
+Why doesn't my 1098-T form have a Social Security number?

 MHC did not have a social security number on file.
 You will need to go to the registrar’s office and submit a copy of your social security card or complete a W-9S form.

-I am an international student and did not receive a 1098-T form – why?
+I'm an international student and didn't receive a 1098-T form.
+Why?

 I'm a U.S. citizen and didn't receive a 1098-T form.
 Why?